Raynaud's and winter sports, swimming, cycling or running.

 9. Have some hot packs ready to crack to put in your gloves and socks once in the warm.

-10. Use silver socks and gloves which you can buy from our shop for heat direction back into your skin.
+10. Use silver socks and gloves for heat direction back into your skin.

 Here is some information on what to think about when cycling in the cold weather, particularly if there is the chance of getting cold from wind chill.